tonikocjan/atheris-sml/README.md

 - position in code (very useful when reporting errors)
 - tokens' string representation and
-- token's lexeme (how tokens actually looks in the code)
+- token's lexeme (how token actually looks in the code)

 We might be wondering what the last symbols' meaning could be; it is simply just a special kind of symbol denoting that the whole code has been processed by the lexer.